 |17.||Nikon D750||Y||stereo / mono||Y||Y||mini||2.0||Y||-||-|

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1100D and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the SL have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the SL was followed by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 1100D and SL can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Leica SL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.